 The postcode for the Pump Room Gardens is CV32 4AA, and you can find a location map below.

 There is paid on-street parking on Dormer Place as well as multi-storey car parking at St. Peters car park, which is about a 5-7 minute walk away.

 Newbold Comyn is a 300-acre country park located on the outskirts of the town.
 Half of the country park is used for recreational, sporting and conservation activities.
 Leamington Park Run takes place here as well as other sports and leisure activities including football, walking, horse riding, skateboarding and golf.
 If you enjoy wildlife, there is a wetland area at the Leam Valley Local Nature Reserve which is within the country park.
 There are also various wildlife habitats to enjoy too.

 The Newbold Comyn Leisure Centre offers a range of sports and fitness activities, including swimming, fitness classes and a fully equipped gym.

 The postcode for the park is CV32 4EW, and a location map can be found below.

 There is free parking at the end of Newbold Terrace East.

 These are just some of the areas of Leamington Spa where you can enjoy outdoor space whatever activity you enjoy doing.
-If you’re near to the town, be sure to visit the places above to experience them yourself.
-If exercising outdoors isn’t really your thing and prefer to work out in the comfort of your own home, then consider hiring Dean Clarke as your personal trainer.
-He offers at-home workouts in the Leamingotn Spa area.
-Find out more about his personal training services.
+If you’re near the town, be sure to visit the places above to experience them yourself.
+If exercising outdoors isn’t your thing and you prefer to work out in the comfort of your own home, then consider hiring Dean Clarke as your trainer.
+He offers at-home workouts in the Leamington Spa area.
+Please find out more about his training services.